Lustmored/easy-deploy-bundle/doc/default-deployer.md

     it after each new deploy; however, you can't reset the OPcache contents from the command line; EasyDeploy uses a smart trick to reset the cache, but it needs to know the URL of the homepage of your application; e.g. `https://symfony.com`)
+  * `->resetOpCacheRetries(int $retries)` (in case OPcache reset fails, retry it.
+    It can happen on some hosting with strong caching policies that right after file creation it will return 404 instead of executing script.
+Use this option if it happens for you)
+  * `->resetOpCacheRetryDelay(int $delay)` (delay in ms between OPcache clear attempts.
+IT defaults to 2000ms to comply with default php.ini opcache.revalidate_freq setting that is crucial for retries)

 Execution Flow
 --------------